maxlid3/kauma-testing-framework/README.md

 # kauma-testing-framework
-This is a testing framework for the TINF23CS course 'Cryptanalysis.
+This is a testing framework for the TINF23CS course 'Cryptanalysis'.
 Some testcases are provided, but you can add your own testcases at any time.
+The kauma-project is tested inside the course-provided 'labwork' Docker-container, which you will need to download before using the testing-framework.

 This repository is directly part of my kauma-project.
 That's why I will **not accept any external contributions** to my code, since only my own work shall be graded.
 You can still submit issues, I will fix them.<br>
 But you can feel free using my testing-framework and modifying it for your own needs.